cambiotraining/camstats/docs/clustering-practical-pca.md

 By definition, the first principal component (PC1) will always explain the largest amount of variation.
 In this case, PC1 explains almost 70% of our variance!

-That's pretty good going, since it means that instead of having to look at four variables, we could look at just one but still capture 70% of our data.
+That's pretty good going, since it means that instead of having to look at four variables, we could look at just one but still capture 70% of the variance in our data.
 The number of variables in our data set is very manageable, so we probably wouldn't do this.
 However, if you have a data set with hundreds of variables, then seeing if they can be described well by using PCs is a very useful thing to do.

-### Loadings
+## Loadings
 Let's think back to our smoothy metaphor.
 Remember how the smoothy was made up of various fruits - just like our PCs are made up of parts of our original variables.

 Let's, for the sake of illustrating this, assume the following for PC1: